ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/3rd Level/Wave Ride.md

 		- Creatures you attempt to move through must make a dexterity saving throw.
 			- On a failure, they are pushed away and are knocked [[Prone]].
 			- On a success, they are pushed away.
-		- Moving over a grate or a drain ends the psycast prematurely.
+		- Moving over a grate or a drain ends this psycast immediately.
 - **Stats**:
 	- x2 [[Movement Speed]] Modifier.
 	- 5ft Push Away Distance.
 - **Upcasting:**
 	- You may upcast this psycast.
-For every 12 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional turn.
+For every 12 psyfocus spent above the normal cost for this psycast, this psycast lasts an additional turn.